71emj/CLIGames/README.md

-# HangmanCLI-JavaEdition
+# CLIGames
-This is my third hangman game, in java flavor : )
+Fun for the whole family : )